KevinRapa/Lethe/README.md

 the screen bottom, though shortcuts are provided.
 For more info, just go to "help" by entering 'h' or 'help' at the main prompt.

+Examples of multi-threading (From the laboratory alchemy puzzle):
+    <a href="github.com/KevinRapa/Lethe/src/Laboratory/Labo_Dispensers.java">Chemical dispensers</a>
+    <a href="github.com/KevinRapa/Lethe/src/Laboratory/TitrationTask.java">Timer task used by the dispensers</a>
+    <a href="github.com/KevinRapa/Lethe/src/Laboratory/Labo_IceBarrel.java">Dry ice barrel which chills ingredients</a>

+<a href="github.com/KevinRapa/Lethe/src/A_main/AudioPlayer.java">Audio player</a>
+<a href="github.com/KevinRapa/Lethe/src/A_main/GUI.java">GUI controller</a>